UTT-Connole/class-api-IT4200-2024-fall/README.md

 ## How to use Dad Jokes Endpoint
 Go to http://127.0.0.1:5000/dadjoke to laugh so hard you throw up!
 Now with even more hilarious Dad jokes!
+To run tests to verify functionality of the dadjokes endpoint enter "python -m pytest ./test/test_dadjoke.py".

 ## How to use the Travel Randomizer Endpoint
 Go to http://127.0.0.1:5000/travel to be given a randomly chosen travel destination!